 My life up to this point had been a hard slog, full of stress and drama and I was tired of it.
 If it wasn’t health problems, then it was employment problems or financial problems.
 I wanted some ‘me’ time.
 I wanted to work less and have more fun.
 The demands on teachers were ever-increasing, but the pay wasn’t.
 I couldn’t see myself enjoying teaching full-time until I was 65 but I had a mortgage to pay and limited retirement savings.
 Surely after all of these years of stress and struggle, I could have an easier and more enjoyable life.
 Maybe go away for a holiday or fix up our run-down house?

 I began questioning the purpose of life.
 I remember asking “Why would anyone create something so magnificent as a human being and then expect them to have a crap life?
 It didn’t make sense to me.
 If you had created something so wonderful surely you would only want positive experiences for it.

 And this made me very curious.
 I began thinking over the obstacles I had been faced with and the amazing way I overcame all of them.
 Then I thought “If I can move mountains because I had to, then surely I can move mountains because I want to”.

 I remembered again what Tony Robbins had said in his Personal Power tapes: “Ask good questions and you will get good answers”?
-So I asked out aloud “What can I do to retire early from teaching”?
+So I asked out loud “What can I do to retire early from teaching”?

 It was on 26 October 2016 at my school’s Halloween Gala that a new phase of my life was to begin.
 As I did every year, I went to the bookstall.
 I walked straight up to the counter and there was one book presented right in front of me.
 It was called ‘The Secret’ by Rhonda Byrne.
 I had heard of this book but didn’t know what it was about.
 But there was a strong intuitive feeling that this book was for me.
 So I bought it for $1.00 and it has been the best dollar I have ever spent.